 Hide Unpublished Cases

-- While Parallel Search can work with any type of sentence, keep in mind that it can only bring back sentences from the common law (i.e., judicial opinions) or from statutes, regulations or rules.
-Due to the nature of the corpus of common law, you will likely find more on-point results when using sentence queries that are either a legal proposition or a legal/fact hybrid statement.
+While Parallel Search can work with any type of sentence, keep in mind that it brings back sentences from the common law (i.e., judicial opinions) or from statutes, regulations or rules.
+Due to the nature of the underlying data, you will likely find more on-point results when using sentence queries that are either a legal proposition or a legal/fact hybrid statement.

-- Query length has some impact on the length of results returned.
+Query length has some impact on the length of results returned.
 A short phrase can return sub-optimal results.
 Conversely, a long paragraph can also return sub-optimal results.
 For best results, we recommend using a full sentence between 5 and 30 words.

 Using different proper names in the query sentence can change the results.

 For more information on what you can research using Parallel Search, please see the article available here.